Joel Eriksson Ek Game Preview: Wild vs. Rangers

 Eriksson Ek Stats vs. the Rangers

-- The Rangers have conceded 19 goals in total (only 1.9 per game), which ranks second in the league for fewest goals allowed.
+- The Rangers have given up 26 goals in total (just 2.2 per game), the third-fewest allowed in the league.

 |2023-2024 Season